Zekfad/weak_cache/README.md

   > references, to prevent concurrent edit of storage, while iterating over it.
 * Optimized `containsValue` via internal managed `Expando`.
 * Implements full `Map<K, V>` interface.
-* WeakCache itself can be safely garbage collected and doesn't hold unto any stored.
+* `WeakCache` itself can be safely garbage collected and doesn't hold unto any stored data.

 ## Usage

-Create cache, add values, and they'll be removed when all other strong references to them are lost.
+Create cache, add values, and they'll be removed once there no more strong references to them.

 ```dart
 // ID - Object cache